oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 --form 'resource="https://b.org/auth"'
 ~~~

-## Present Authorization Grant
+## Authorization Grant

-The client presents the authorization grant it received from the authorization server in its own domain and presents it to the authorization server in the domain of the resources server it wants to access as defined in the "Assertion Framework for OAuth 2.0 Client Authentication and Auhorization Grants" {{RFC7521}}.
+The client presents the authorization grant it received from the authorization server in its own domain to the authorization server in the domain of the resources server it wants to access as defined in the "Assertion Framework for OAuth 2.0 Client Authentication and Auhorization Grants" {{RFC7521}}.

 ### Request

-If the authorization grant is in the form of a JWT bearer token, the client SHOULD use the "JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants" as defined in {{RFC7521}}.
+If the authorization grant is in the form of a JWT bearer token, the client SHOULD use the "JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants" as defined in {{RFC7523}}.
 Otherwise, the client SHOULD request an access token using the "Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants" as defined in {{RFC7521}} (Section 4.1).
 For the purpose of this specification the following descriptions apply:

 {:vspace}
 grant_type